 Use Log Files for Troubleshooting

-Service and Gallery logs are most-commonly used for investigating issues.
+Service and Server logs are most commonly used for investigating issues.
 There are several steps you can take to investigate logs and diagnose issues in Server.

 - Locate and open the log in a text editor or Microsoft Excel.